-What is Jeff Bezos’s annual income?
+What's Jeff Bezos’s annual income?

-What is Jeff Bezos’s income per second?
+What's Jeff Bezos’s income per second?

-What is the source of Jeff Bezos’s wealth?
+What's the source of Jeff Bezos’s wealth?

-Bezos owns several expensive homes and runs several businesses.
+Bezos owns several expensive homes and businesses.
 In addition to Amazon, Bezos owns space travel company Blue Origin and media publisher The Washington Post.
 The billionaire purchased the newspaper for $250 million in 2013.
 Most of Bezos’s wealth is tied to his shareholding in Amazon.
-Amazon stock has soared about 70 percent this year, which has lifted Bezos’s net worth to record highs.
+Amazon stock has struggled in 2021, dealing a blow to the billionaire’s fortune.

-Bezos is Amazon’s top shareholder with a stake of more than 11 percent, which translates to $173 billion at Amazon’s market capitalization of about $1.6 trillion.
-Bezos’s Amazon stake dropped after he carved out a portion of his stake and transferred to his ex-wife MacKenzie Bezos in a divorce settlement.
+Bezos is Amazon’s top shareholder with a stake of more than 11 percent, which translates to $179 billion at Amazon’s market capitalization of about $1.63 trillion.
+Bezos’s Amazon stake dropped after he carved out a portion of his stake and transferred it to his ex-wife MacKenzie Bezos in a divorce settlement.